Skip to content

 ctx.ensure_object(dict)

-ctx.obj["output"] = output if output != "text" or sys.stdout.isatty() else "json"
+output = "text" if sys.stdout.isatty() else "json"

 @cli.command()